Financial examiners held about 60,900 jobs in 2018. The largest employers of financial examiners were as follows:

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

-Specific requirements for financial examiners vary between federal and state governments.
-However, all financial examiners typically need a bachelor’s degree that includes some coursework in accounting, finance, economics, or a related field.
-Examiners working for the Federal Deposit Insurance Corporation (FDIC) must have at least 6 semester hours in accounting.
+Financial examiners typically need a bachelor’s degree.
+Although a specific major is usually not required, examiners generally need some coursework in accounting, finance, economics, or a related field.
+Examiners working for the Federal Deposit Insurance Corporation (FDIC) typically must have at least 6 semester hours in accounting.

 After a few years of experience, financial examiners can advance to a senior examiner position.
-Requirements for these positions vary by employer but often require a master’s degree in either accounting or business or becoming a Certified Public Accountant (CPA).
+Senior examiners handle more complex cases, and can lead and direct examination teams.
+Requirements for these positions vary by employer but often a master’s degree in either accounting or business administration, or becoming a Certified Public Accountant (CPA), makes jobseekers more competitive.

 Analytical skills.
 Financial examiners need strong analytical skills to evaluate how well the managers of financial institutions are handling risk and whether the individual loans the institution makes are safe.